hust220/nsp/static/docs/web.md

 [Click to visit the 3dRNA web server](http://biophy.hust.edu.cn/3dRNA)

-There are three types of tasks:
+There are four types of tasks:

 1. 3dRNA (only assembly)